pshingavi/angular-gulp-bower-browserify-seed/README.md

-# cloudbot-workflow
+# AngularJS - workflow with Gulp, Bower, Browserify
-Cloudbot (Angular driven web app demo) with Gulp, Bower and Browserify for app workflow management
+This is a small demo or a starter for AngularJS using workflow tools to automate the builds and dependencies of the web applicaiton.

 ## Quick Start